Top Ten Judy Garland Films

 8. "The Pirate" (1948)

 Based on the play by S.N.
 Behrman, this unique swashbuckling musical comedy reunited Judy with her For Me and My Gal co-star, Gene Kelly, as well as, director Vincente Minnelli (her then-husband).
 Featuring a score by Cole Porter, the movie stars Judy as Manuela Alva, a young woman born and raised in the small town of Calvados in the Caribbean.
 For many years, Manuela has been obsessed with tales of the legendary pirate Macoco (also known as “Mack the Black”) and secretly dreams that the great pirate will one day appear to take her away for a life of excitement at sea.
 However, in reality, Manuela is engaged to the town’s mayor, Don Pedro, who despises the sea and plans to spend the rest of his days in quiet Calvados.
 Although Manuela doesn’t love Don Pedro, she knows he’s a sensible match that will bring great wealth and status to her family.
 While getting fitted for her wedding dress in the city of Port Sebastian, Manuela meets Serafin (Gene Kelly), the leader of a group of traveling players.
 Serafin is immediately taken with Manuela, but both her love for Macoco and her engagement prevent her from showing the slightest bit of interest in a lower-class actor.
 But, unbeknownst to Manuela, her dream of finding Mack the Black may be closer than she believes.
-The play on which The Pirate is based was, originally, performed by legendary husband/wife acting team Alfred Lunt and Lynn Fontanne (the namesakes of the Lunt-Fontanne Theatre on Broadway).
+In the original stage production of The Pirate, the lead roles of Manuela and Serafin were, actually, played by legendary husband/wife acting team Alfred Lunt and Lynn Fontanne (the namesakes of the Lunt-Fontanne Theatre on Broadway).
 MGM had bought the rights to the play many years earlier with the intention of making a film version with Greer Garson and Walter Pidgeon, but that version never manifested.
-When Judy and her husband saw the play on Broadway, Minnelli fell in love with it and, upon discovering MGM owned the rights, immediately, signed up to direct a film musical version of it with Judy in the lead.
-Although The Pirate didn’t do very well at the box office during its initial release, it has since developed a bit of a cult following, who appreciate the film’s uniquely stylized and tongue-in-cheek tone.
+When Judy and her husband saw the play on Broadway, Minnelli fell in love with it and, upon discovering MGM already owned the rights, immediately signed up to direct a film musical adaptation with Judy in the lead.
+Although The Pirate didn’t do very well at the box office during its initial release, it has since developed a bit of a cult following, thanks to its uniquely stylized and tongue-in-cheek tone.

 9. "Strike Up The Band" (1940)